rhopp/che-functional-tests/che-start-workspace/README.md

 variable `RUN_LOCALLY=true`.
 The easiest way is to uncomment the respective line in `_setenv.sh` file.

 To run the test, configure the test in `_setenv.sh` file and run the `run.sh` script.

+To update jenkins job use this syntax:
+´´´
+sudo PYTHONHTTPSVERIFY=0 jenkins-jobs --conf jenkins_jobs.ini update job.yml
+´´´
+and update jenkins_job.ini with your credentials.